getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 ---

 {% capture __alert_content -%}
-Sentry's Performance features are currently in beta.
-For more details about access to Metric Alerts, feel free to reach out at alerting-feedback@sentry.io.
+Metric Alerts are currently in beta.
+For more information about access to Metric Alerts, feel free to reach out at alerting-feedback@sentry.io.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"